19 Simple Business Website Engagement Strategies

 12 – Get Found

 If you are still relying on outdated SEO tricks you better stop.
-Why not implement some of these 9 SEO Basics to Grow Your Small Business?
+Why not implement some of these small business SEO basics?
 Basically, SEO comes down to how well you can be found by your target audience.
 To attract the right kind of prospects you need a combination of engaging content, social engagement, and 25 Easy to Use WordPress SEO Tips, Tricks, and Resources.

 13 – Use Analytics